FAQ

 Yes, the water service will be turned off for 15-30 minutes.
 The installer will turn the water back on prior to leaving your home.

-How long will it take to install the smart meter?
+How long does it take to install a smart meter?

-In most instances, installation should take around 30 minutes.
+In most instances, installation takes around 30 minutes.
 Some installations – mostly larger commercial meters - may take longer.

 Will the appearance of my water briefly change once the meter is installed?